arialdomartini/arialdomartini.github.io/_posts/2024-03-01-emacs-surround.md

 start defining a region.
 And this is also why, if your goal is only to set a value for mark, without activating it, you press `C-SPC` twice:

-- The first time it sets the mark, enabling it.
+- The first time it sets the mark, activating it.
 - The second time, it disables it.

 Try yourself, keeping an eye on the messages in the echo area.